filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 The mining cycle relies on receiving and producing blocks concurrently.
 The sequence of these events in time is given by the timing diagram above.
 The upper row represents the conceptual consumption channel consisting of successive receiving periods `Rx` during which nodes validate incoming blocks.
 The lower row is the conceptual production channel made up of a period of mining `M` followed by a period of transmission `Tx` (which lasts long enough for blocks to propagate throughout the network).
 The lengths of the periods are not to scale.

+The transmission period is composed of two periods, the propagation period and the random period:

+    - The propagation period is of the same duration for all miners at every epoch and lasts long enough for blocks to be propagated throughout the network (PROP_DELAY).
+    - The random period is computed by each miner at each epoch.
+It is a random duration drawn locally (e.g. using the miner's PRNG) to last x ms, with x between 0 and MAX_CUTOFF_RAN seconds.
+        - The random period exists to disincentivize miners from releasing their blocks as late as possible by making the cutoff unpredictable.

 Blocks are received and validated during `Rx` up to the epoch's cutoff, propagation delay after the end of the epoch.
 At the cutoff, the miner computes the heaviest tipset from the blocks received during `Rx`, used as the head to build on during the next mining period `M`.
 If mining is successful, the miner sets the block's timestamp to the epoch boundary and waits until then to release it.
 Blocks are transmitted during `Tx`.
 The epoch boundary and cutoff are as shown.

 In a fully synchronized network most of period `Rx` does not see any network traffic, only the period lined up with `Tx`.
 In practice we expect blocks from previous epochs to propagate during the remainder of `Rx`. **These blocks should be rejected after the cutoff, as should any incoming blocks from the future**.
 We also expect differences in operator mining time to cause additional variance.